 Working the Stasis is a project by artist Dawn Felicia Knox created in partnership with English Heritage to explore the conservation and maintenance of Hadrian’s Wall and its surrounding sites and collected artifects.
 The ruins of Hadrian’s Wall stretch across Northern England from the mouth of the Tyne to Solway Firth.
 Teams of people work endlessly to preserve them, making it appear as if no further time passes.
-Dawn will be working with English Heritage along with Hadrian’s National Path and Northumberland National Parks Authority to investigate the tension between the monument, artefacts, and archives and the biological processes that work to degrade them.
+Dawn worked with English Heritage along with Hadrian’s National Path and Northumberland National Parks Authority to investigate the tension between the monument, artefacts, and archives and the biological processes that work to degrade them.

 This project is funded by Arts Council England and English Heritage.